aumofatush/Application-of-Machine-Learning-in-Genomics/Machine_Learning_Genomics.md

 ## III.
 Model Selection and Optimization  <a name="3"></a>
 ![](/BENG_183_Figures/Model_Sel_Opt.png)

-Model selection and optimization involves splitting the data into training, validation, and testing in order to ensure that the model is both specific and predictive, but generalizable as well.
+Model selection and optimization involves splitting the data into training, validation, and testing sets to ensure that the model is both specific and predictive, but generalizable as well.

 The model is initially fit on a <b>training</b> dataset, which is a set of examples used to optimize the model's parameters.
-Then, the fitted model is tested on the <b>validation</b> dataset, which offers an unbiased evaluation of the model and finetunes the hyperparameters and to make sure there is no overfitting.
+Then, the fitted model is tested on the <b>validation</b> dataset, which offers an unbiased evaluation of the model and finetunes the hyperparameters to make sure there is no overfitting.
 This is used to report how well we expect the model to perform on unseen data.
 Finally, the <b>test</b> dataset is used to provide an unbiased evaluation of a final model fit on the training dataset.
 Also, it is used to tune any model parameters that are not directly optimized.

 ## IV.
 Supervised Learning Applications<a name="4"></a>
 Examples of supervised learning in genetics and genomics range from DNA pattern recognition to text-mining.
 In this section, we will discuss two prominent examples of supervised learning, and demonstrate some applications and their influence to the field.